gbadev-org/tonc/content/tte.md

 And, of course, there will be demos.
 Oh, will there be demos.
 There are about 10 of them in fact, so I'm going to do things a little bit differently than before: there will be one project containing a menu with all the examples.
 Not all examples will be shown here because that'd just be too much.

 Lastly, it is expected that by now you have a decent knowledge of GBA programming, so I'm going to keep the amount of GBA-specific exposition to a minimum.
-When you see functions used that haven't been covered already, turn to GBATEK, the project's code or tonclib's code for details.
+When you see functions used that haven't been covered already, turn to GBATEK, the project's code or libtonc's code for details.

 ## Basic design {#sec-design}